malc0mn/amiigo/Readme.md

 Since these files contain real amiibo data they are unfit for distribution, so you need to supply these yourself.
 See the comments in [crypto_test.go](amiibo/crypto_test.go) for the specifics.
+Executing `make testv` will run the tests in verbose mode.

 ## Credits
 - https://github.com/socram8888/amiitool